Mortgage Calculator Results Explained

 For example, how much does a 0.05 percentage-point change in mortgage interest rates affect your monthly payment?
 What about the total amount of interest you’ll pay?
 Can you fit the monthly payments for a 15-year mortgage into your budget, which will let you own your home outright in half the original time frame?

 Your mortgage rate has a big effect on how much you’ll pay over time for the loan.
 Some lenders will offer lower rates than others, so it can pay off big-time to shop around with different mortgage lenders.

 For example, the difference between 4.5% APR and 3.5% APR on a 30-year, $500,000 mortgage is a whopping $103,753 in interest.
 Even small changes in interest rates add up to a lot of money over the course of 30 years.

 Some people prefer to work with certain lenders, such as credit unions or banks.
 However, for most people, the main consideration is how low your interest rate will be.
-Remember, it’s not uncommon for lenders to sell your loan to a different lender, or at least assign you to a mortgage servicer.
+Remember, it’s common for lenders to sell your loan to a different lender or at least assign you to a mortgage servicer.
 This means that even if you choose a particular lender, you may wind up working with another company at the end of the day.